viana-guilherme/mipreadr/README.md

 This will save an .xlsx sheet into your current working directory, which you can then edit to indicate the position of your samples and blanks within your plate.
-For this, please use the following convention: - Technical replicates should be named after their sample names and an unique experimental condition identifier, separed by a single underscore (\_).
+For this, please use the following convention:

+-   *Technical replicates* (within a plate) should be named after their sample names and an unique experimental condition identifier, separated by a single underscore (\_).
 Eg: KT2440_M9

-- A Blank well for a given condition identifier should be indicated using a hash sign (#).
+-   A *Blank* well for a given condition identifier should be indicated using a hash sign (#).
 Eg: \#M9

-- You may indicate different biological replicates in the same plate using an underscore followed by a number.
+-   You may indicate different *biological replicates* in the same plate using an underscore followed by a number.
 Eg: KT2440_M9_1 and KT2440_M9_2.
 If there’s only one biological replicate in the plate, you may omit this information.

 If you wish to edit the plate layout interactively within RStudio, set the parameter `interactive = TRUE`, this will open a shiny widget that